misterfish/stick/README.md

 simply don't know (or don't care) what a function or method returns.
 The pipe will free you from the limitations of the dot, and allow you to compose your own fluid interfaces.
 We'll use express here to prove that it works.
-See the raindrops example for how you might use this with WebGL.
+See the raindrops example for how you might use this with WebGL, and there are many other places this can be used.

     import { side1, side2, list, appendTo, } from 'stick-js'
 	import { fromPairs, } from 'ramda'